 divider

-How to Issue a Texas State Amber Alert
+How to Issue a Texas Statewide Amber Alert

 The Texas AMBER Alert Network has been in operation since 2003 and is managed by the Texas Department of Public Safety.
 Statewide Amber Alerts are distributed to local, state, and federal law enforcement agencies, local media outlets, the National Weather Service, Texas Department of Transportation, Texas Lottery Commission, Independent Bankers Association of Texas, and the National Center for Missing and Exploited Children (NCMEC).